Concordium/concordium-base/idiss/README.md

 # Outline of the identity issuance process.

+Two identity issuance flows are supported.
+The version 0 flow involves the creation of an initial account, the version 1 flow does not.

-The identity issuance consists of the following steps.
+The version 0 identity issuance flow consists of the following steps.
 The steps done by this library are marked with (*).

 1. The wallet makes the request to the identity provider.
 2. (*) The identity provider validates the request.